 Is the camp wheelchair accessible?

-The main buildings are wheelchair accessible, though the haiku hike is not.
+The main buildings are wheelchair accessible, though the hike is not.
 Please let us know if you require special accommodations.

 Are there restrooms on-site?